 Amazon – This is an obvious choice since they have such a huge selection at awesome prices all year round.
-You can find just about every single brand of clothing in a variety of sizes on Amazon.
+You can find a wide variety of brands in a wide variety of sizes on Amazon.
 This is especially helpful when you find that the brick and mortar stores have already moved on to the next season.
-So, go be super mom or super dad and do some online shopping with your kids while wearing your pajamas!
+So go be super mom or super dad and do some online shopping with your kids while wearing your pajamas!
 The only drawback is that clothes bought online may not fit right, so be sure to check the sizing guides on most of the clothes’ listing pages.
 They also allow for returns.

 The Children’s Place – This is one of my absolute favorite stores to shop for the younger kids.
 They only carry up to a size 16 for children, but while you can shop there, you can get amazing savings.
-They always have clothing on sale and typically free shipping as well.
+They always have clothing on sale and free shipping on all orders.
 Watch the sales every couple of days and shop as you see them.
 With the free shipping option, you can order in small batches as you see sales on what you need.
-Have it delivered to your home, have your child try everything on, and return whatever doesn’t fit in-stores with your receipt (or ship it back).
+Have it delivered to your home, have your child try everything on, and return whatever doesn’t fit in-store with your receipt (or ship it back).

 Thrift Stores – Second hand stores can be some of the best places to find back to school outfits.
 They have tons of sizes, tons of styles and lots of things that you won’t find anywhere else.
 Sometimes there is a stigma that comes with clothes from thrift stores, but I think it’s time that gets squashed.
 You can easily find clothes that are in great shape at half the price all over the country.
 Just be sure to wash before you wear them and you’re good to go!
 When I was a teenager, I preferred to do almost all of my shopping at thrift stores.
 Cool hats, great hoodies and flannels, fun skirts to wear with my Doc Martens… am I dating myself?

-Where is your favorite store for back to school clothes shopping?
+Where is your favorite store or method for back to school clothes shopping?
 I’d love to hear your input!